CelestialScripter/Python-Keylogger/README.md

 # Python-Keylogger
 NOTE: Only permitted testing or instructional reasons should be used with this project.
-The source code may be freely copied, altered, and reused at your own risk.
+The source code may be freely copied, altered, and reused at your own risk.<br />
 [python -3.7]>

 ## Uses